ibm-cloud-docs/watson-assistant/api-client.md

 This version of the application begins the same way as before: sending an empty message to the assistant to start the conversation.

-The `processResponse()` function now displays any intent detected by the dialog skill, along with the output text.
+The `processResult()` function displays the text of any responses received from the assistant.
 It then prompts for the next round of user input.
 {: javascript }

 It then displays the text of any responses received from the assistant, and it prompts for the next round of user input.